SigismundBT/no-bundle-scoper/README.md

   preserving the folder structure of your source directory.

 - **Only aliases that resolve to files within your source tree (`baseUrl`) will be rewritten.**
-  Aliases resolving to paths outside the source root (e.g., `../../shared/foo.ts`) will be skipped.
+  Aliases resolving to files outside of either `inDir` or `outDir` will be skipped.
   This avoids broken imports due to missing `.js` output or nonstandard build setups.

 - **This plugin does not touch external imports**,